veltzer/teaching-slides/marp/courses/cyber-attacks-and-vectors/06_xss.md

 Cross-Site Scripting (XSS) is a type of security vulnerability that allows an attacker to inject malicious code (usually client-side scripts) into web applications.
 This code is then executed by the victim's web browser, enabling the attacker to hijack user sessions, deface websites, or redirect users to malicious sites.

 ---
 ## Types of XSS

 1. **Reflected XSS**: The malicious script is reflected off the web application to the victim's browser.
-This occurs when user input is immediately returned by the web application without proper validation.
+This occurs when user input is immediately returned by the web application without proper validation

-2. **Stored XSS**: The malicious script is stored on the target server (e.g., in a database) and is served to the victim's browser when the vulnerable page is requested.
+1. **Stored XSS**: The malicious script is stored on the target server (e.g., in a database) and is served to the victim's browser when the vulnerable page is requested

-3. **DOM-based XSS**: The malicious script is executed as a result of modifying the Document Object Model (DOM) environment in the victim's browser.
+1. **DOM-based XSS**: The malicious script is executed as a result of modifying the Document Object Model (DOM) environment in the victim's browser
 ---
 ## Reflected XSS Example

 Suppose a website has a search function that takes user input and displays the results on the same page without proper validation.